 To freshen items between wearings, spritz with Delicate Spray.

 How to Avoid Viscose Shrink

-Never place viscose items in the dryer!
+Never place viscose items in the dryer because viscose does shrink!
 For more expert fabric and home care tips, check out the Clean Talk Blog.

-Knit items should be stored folded to prevent stretching or distorting.
+Knit items like tops should be stored folded to prevent stretching or distorting.
 Woven items such as pants can be hung.